 8. Accept Corporate Training

-Many franchisors offer training for their new franchisees.
+Many franchisors offer training for their new franchisees through an LMS for partner training.
 The operations manual usually functions as your primary textbook during training.
 Typically, there’ll be talks about corporate culture and history, daily operations, vendor relations, reporting requirements, and the pre-opening process.
 You’ll also be shown a prototype franchise where you’ll get hands-on training.

 Franchising is often less risky than starting a business from scratch.